espidev/ProtectionStones/README.md

     protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions.
-    If you don't want a limit, do not give this permission. x can only be replaced with an integer number. protectionstones.bypass - Access to the /ps bypass command. protectionstones.superowner - Allows players to override region permissions.
+    If you don't want a limit, do not give this permission. x can only be replaced with an integer number. protectionstones.superowner - Allows players to override region permissions.

 This plugin is licensed under the **Apache 2.0 License**.